Decisions Near the End of Life

 End-of-life decision making and care are important aspects of the delivery of patient-centered healthcare.
 Medical interventions have shaped the dying process, giving us options that can impact when, where and how we die.
 Intervening during the dying process with medical care can sustain lives, even when there is little or no hope for recovery or a meaningful existence.
 However, such actions may be inconsistent with patient preferences and foster unwarranted variations in end-of-life practice patterns.

-In response, patients and/or their surrogate (proxy) should exercise control over decisions regarding use of medical interventions that may prolong existence rather than allow the natural progression of the dying process.
-The traditional value to preserve life by all possible means is now being weighed against patient-centered, quality-of-life considerations based on evidence-based care and a shared decision-making process.
+In response, patients and/or their surrogate (proxy) should exercise control over decisions regarding medical interventions that may prolong existence rather than allow the natural progression of the dying process.
+The traditional value of preserving life by all possible means is now being weighed against patient-centered, quality-of-life considerations based on evidence-based care and a shared decision-making process.

 Policy Position